 The biggest trick / biggest concern in building the suspension system is alignment.
 If the axles are not spaced perfect, or if they do not run true and parallel, the suspension will fail, tires will wear, and problems will arise even if the general concept is a good idea.
 Execution is key.

-Here’s a video showing some attention to alignment while building the rocker beams.
-Parts from each side of the trailer are built together and aligned together.
+Here is a video showing some attention to alignment while building the rocker beams.
+Parts from each side of the trailer are built together, and aligned together as they are built.
 Bolts and clamps join everything for welding and machining, so they match.
-Extra care while building these components will pay big dividends.
+Extra care while building these components will pay big dividends in ride performance later.

 Testing The Tandem Torsion Axle Arrangement